kapil96msd/enhanced_split_view/README.md

 If you find this package helpful, please give it a ⭐ on GitHub!
 For issues and feature requests, please use the issue tracker.

+## How Resizing Works

+When dragging a divider in a multi-pane layout:
+- Only the two **adjacent** panes resize
+- Other panes maintain their current size
+- Example: In a 3-pane layout (A | B | C), dragging the divider between A and B only affects A and B, while C stays the same size